What Are the Preferred Payment Methods for Customers?

 Credit Cards for Boomers, Debit for Gen Z

 As with all trends, there are generational differences regarding payment methods, with one exception–debit cards.
 They bridge all generation gaps, with between 31.6%-39.2% of the population reporting that debit cards are their preferred payment method.
 Credit cards are most popular with customers 65+, and debit cards are least popular with this group.
 On the flip side, Gen Z is least likely to favor a credit card due partly to their aversion to credit, and some are too young to qualify for and use credit.
 Given their comfort with technology, it's not a surprise that customers 18-34 are more likely than older customers to be interested in paying via mobile/digital wallets.
 However, the interest in paying via PayPal is higher among customers aged 35-49 than those 18-34.
-The lesson here is that providing a variety of payment options is critical to meeting all your customers' needs, regardless of age.
+The lesson here is that providing a variety of payment options for customers is critical to meeting all your customers' needs, regardless of age.

 Utilities Are Missing the Boat on Digital Wallets